MoolahModding/site/docs/modding-basics/mesh-replacements/index.md

 ## Importing in Unreal Engine
 1. You will need to set up the correct project hierarchy, using the money bag model as an example, the hierarchy is as follows: `Content/Gameplay/Player/Props/Moneybag_01/Meshes`
-2. Always remember that unreal projects make the Content folder for you.
-So start your path recreation from Content/
+2. Always remember that Unreal projects make the `Content` folder for you.
+So start your path recreation from `Content/`
 3. Import the .FBX with these settings if you're importing a static mesh:

 ![unreal fbx import settings](assets/fbx-import.png)